How do I know which version of OpenSprinkler hardware I have?

 sudo rm done.dat

 which deletes the file called done.dat.
-Then reboot your OSPi, or run:
+Then reboot your OSPi, This will trigger a factory reset.

 Timing issues